Dynamics of kinks in a traversable wormhole: Abstract

 \section{Abstract}

-We investigate the time evolution of spherically symmetric radial domain walls (kinks) in the background of a two-way traversable Simpson-Visser wormhole.
-By numerically solving the scalar-field equation with a double-well potential, we show that the wormhole throat parameter $a$ has a strong impact on the dynamics of the radial kink: larger $a$ leads to wider throats and allows the domain wall to oscillate across the throat with large amplitude, whereas smaller $a$ confines the motion nearby the throat.
-In addition, each time the kink crosses the wormhole throat, it emits scalar wave packets, causing its oscillation amplitude to gradually decrease.
-Our results reveal how the wormhole geometry influences the motion of defects and their energy transfer, providing new insights into the dynamics of topological defects in exotic spacetime.
+We investigate the dynamics of spherically symmetric radial domain walls (or kinks) in a traversable Simpson-Visser wormhole.
+By solving the scalar field in a double-well potential, we find that the parameter $a$ has a strong impact on the kink dynamics: larger $a$ allows the kink to go through the throat back and forth, while smaller $a$ strongly confines the kink nearby the throat.
+In addition, each traverse of the kink through the throat is accompanied with the emission of scalar wave packets, resulting in a gradual decrease of the oscillation amplitude reminiscent of a damping oscillator.
+This oscillatory behavior between the two sides of the wormhole is in sharp contrast to its counterpart in compact objects, such as boson stars.
+Our findings uncover how wormhole geometry will influence the dynamics of topological defects and may provide new insights for distinguishing wormholes from ordinary compact objects.